 I went with a friend on a Wednesday afternoon.
 It was a school day so attendance was, thankfully, sparse.
 There were a few kids running around the “Enchanted Caves” room at first, which made me bashful, because I didn’t want to butt into their action.
 But they left before long, and soon we were crawling around the secret passages and unseen tunnels in which one room led to another.

-Slides and hamster wheels inside the museum
+Slides and hamster wheels inside the St. Louis City Museum

 It took a bit of wandering around, but we found the stairs and headed up to a human hamster wheel, where we took turns trying to get the thing going.
 (It was a challenge.)